Mathematical Tripos: Influence

 Since Cambridge students did a lot of rote learning called "bookwork", it was noted by Augustus De Morgan and repeated by Andrew Warwick that authors of Cambridge textbooks skipped known material.
 In consequence, "non-Cambridge readers ... found the arguments impossible to follow."

+From the 1820s to the 1840s, analytic topics such as elliptical integrals were introduced to the curriculum.
+Under William Whewell, the Tripos' scope changed to one of 'mixed mathematics', with the inclusion of topics from physics such as electricity, heat and magnetism.
+Students would have to study intensely to perform routine problems rapidly.

 Early history

 The early history is of the gradual replacement during the middle of the eighteenth century of a traditional method of oral examination by written papers, with a simultaneous switch in emphasis from Latin disputation to mathematical questions.
 That is, all degree candidates were expected to show at least competence in mathematics.
 A long process of development of coaching—tuition usually outside the official University and college courses—went hand-in-hand with a gradual increase in the difficulty of the most testing questions asked.
 The standard examination pattern of bookwork (mostly memorised theorems) plus rider (problems to solve, testing comprehension of the bookwork) was introduced.

 Wranglers and their coaches

 The list of wranglers (the candidates awarded a first-class degree) became in time the subject of a great deal of public attention.